Will Smith Player Props: Dodgers vs. Yankees

 - RBI Prop: Over/under 0.5 RBI (Over odds: +185)

 Looking to place a prop bet on Will Smith?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Will Smith At The Plate

-- Smith is hitting .311 with seven doubles, eight home runs and 26 walks.
+- Smith is batting .317 with seven doubles, eight home runs and 26 walks.

-- He has scored in 63.2% of his games this year, with two or more runs scored in 7.9%.
+- Smith has had at least one RBI in 46.2% of his games this season (18 of 39), with more than one RBI eight times (20.5%).
+He has also accounted for three or more of his team's runs in three contests.

+- He has scored in 25 of 39 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.